dimi-fn/Various-Data-Science-Scripts/BI/README.md

 # Microsoft Power BI

-Power BI is designed for self-service business intelligence and it is built on Azure Microsoft's cloud computing infrastructure and platform.
+Power BI is designed for self-service business intelligence, it is built on Azure Microsoft's cloud computing infrastructure and platform, and it can be used for powerful analysis and visualization.

 -----